dalehamel/mctop-tool-example/docs/00100-hotkeys.md

 of hot keys can inform application decisions of how best to utilize caching patterns under heavy load.

-This is a screen capture of the redeveloped `mctop` built on eBPF and USDT
+This is a screen capture of the redeveloped `mctop` tool built with eBPF and USDT tracing:
-tracing:

 ![](./img/mctop.gif)